 Pathomorphological studies are of great importance to distinguish normal and healthy gross structural abnormalities at macroscopic and microscopic levels.
-The purpose of histopathological examination is to detect small changes in tissue structure caused by disease (Culling, 1963) [11].
+The purpose of histopathological examination is to detect small changes in tissue structure caused by disease (Culling, 1963)^[11].

+Intestinal Coccidiosis

-Intestinal Coccidiosis Macroscopic lesions
+Macroscopic lesions

-In terms of intestinal morphology, red-white dots were seen in the distended intestinal wall, especially the first part of the small intestine.
+On intestinal morphology, reddish-white punctate lesions were found in the distended intestinal wall, especially in the first part of the small intestine.